If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Soft-bristled toothbrush

-1. Rinse: Rinse the mouth guard in cool water.
+1. Rinse: Rinse the guard first.

-6. Dry: Air dry the mouth guard.
+6. Dry: Air dry.

-How to Deep Clean a Mouth Guard
+How to Deep Clean a Mouthguard

 • Time: 25 minutes